All Episodes

 I would like all of it.

-At least somebody's gonna do something, and it's a start, and hopefully we'll get to see everything.
+And hopefully we'll get to see everything.

 I do want to warn everybody, and this has been a signature on this program.

-This is why we got the Duke Lacrosse case right.
+This is why we got the Duke LaCrosse case right.

-We didn't rush the judgment.
+We didn't rush to judgment.

 This is why I got Richard Jewell right.

-I didn't rush the judgment.
+I didn't rush to judgment.

 This is why we got the Russia hoax right.

-We pointed out the real valuation of Mar a Lago.
+We pointed out the real valuation of Mar-a-Lago.

 How did we get it right?